lolverae/homelab/README.md

   - Ceph storage configured for PVCs
   - MetalLB-ready network (see IP pool below, but setup whatever)

+My own lab is made of three mini PC nodes with Wake on LAN enabled for easy access.

 ---

 ## 📁 Repo Layout